intel-iot-devkit/how-to-code-samples/doorbell/javascript/README.md

     node index.js

-### Determining the Intel® Edison board's IP address
+### Determining the Intel® Edison board IP address

 You can determine what IP address the Intel® Edison board is connected to by running the following command: